Do you need to be paying sales tax? Check out our nexus calculator.

 What Is Nexus?

-Nexus is what authorizes states or jurisdictions to require a business to collect and remit sales tax on its sales and services.
-Each state has its own criteria for what establishes nexus in the following two categories:
+Think of nexus like an official link between your business and state or jurisdiction.
+It is what authorizes states to require your business to collect and remit sales tax on sales and services to anyone within their borders.
+Each state has its own criteria for what establishes nexus, but those requirements fall into one of the following two categories:

-• Physical nexus is established when a business has a physical presence in a state, such as an office, employees, or inventory.
+• Physical nexus: when a business has a physical presence in a state, such as an office, employees, inventory, or even something as simple as attending a tradeshow.

-• Economic nexus is established when a business reaches economic thresholds outlined by a state, usually based on qualifiers such as sales volume or number of transactions.
+• Economic nexus: when a business reaches economic thresholds outlined by a state, usually based on sales volume or number of transactions.

 Why Do You Need a Sales Tax Permit?

-If your business has established either physical or economic nexus in a state with sales tax, you are legally obligated to collect and remit sales tax on taxable transactions in that state.
-Operating without a permit when required can lead to severe consequences, including the following:
+As soon as your business has physical or economic nexus in a sales-tax state, you must collect and remit sales tax.
+Operating without a required permit can lead to serious consequences, including:

 • Liability for all unpaid sales tax, including any accrued interest.